azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab3-referencesAndSecrets.md

   * Add a secret
   * Manual upload
   * Name: **ubuntuDefaultPassword**
-  * Value: Enter in a suitable password for the Windows VM we'll create
+  * Value: Enter in a suitable password for the VM we'll create
   * You don't need to set an activation or expiry date
   * Create